Julius Scriba

-Julius Karl Scriba (5 June 1848 – 3 January 1905) was a German surgeon serving as a foreign advisor in Meiji period Japan, where he was an important contributor to the development of Western medicine in Japan.
+Julius Karl Scriba (5 June 1848 – 3 January 1905) was a German surgeon serving as a foreign advisor in Meiji-period Japan, where he was an important contributor to the development of Western medicine in the country.

 Biography

 Scriba was born in Darmstadt, Germany and studied to become a pharmacist as well as a physician.
-His studies were interrupted by a year of military service during the Franco-Prussian War of 1871.
+His studies were interrupted by a year of military service during the Franco-Prussian War of 1870.
 He graduated three years after the end of the war from the University of Heidelberg and practiced medicine in Freiburg im Breisgau.
 He apprenticed under the noted surgeon Vincenz Czerny and from 1879 served as a lecturer at the University of Freiburg.
 In addition to his medical accomplishments, he was also a gifted amateur botanist, and published a book on the flora of the Grand-Duchy of Hesse.
+With the Austrian botanist Karl Keck Scriba issued the exsiccata Herbarium normale.
+Herbier des plantes nouvelles peu connues et rares d' Europe principalement de France et d' Allemagne publié par F. Schultz.
+Novelle. série, publié par Dr. K. Keck et Dr. J. Scriba from 1879 to 1880.

 Beginning in 1870, the Meiji government of Japan hired a series of German medical specialists to establish a modern medical school system in Japan.
 At the time, German medicine was considered to be the most advanced in Europe, with most medical textbooks and research papers published in the German language.
 Western medicine had been introduced into Edo period Japan by German-speaking physicians such as Engelbert Kaempfer and Philipp Franz von Siebold, and the German physician Erwin Balz was serving as the personal physician to Emperor Meiji.